WhoSayin52/WhoSayin52/README.md

 # Hello World 💻

-I'm a self-taught developer passionate about web and graphics programming.
+I'm a self-taught developer passionate about web and low level programming.
 I enjoy building projects from scratch and contributing to open-source software.
 Currently, I'm deepening my knowledge in **OpenGL** and always eager to learn new technologies and frameworks.

 Outside coding, I enjoy **strategy games**, **math puzzles**, and **fitness**—I believe in training both the mind and the body.